Very limited availability until 21/01/26 - Check here for last minute availabilities.

 Why it Matters?

-Tasmania’s Southwest Sky Country is one of the last truly dark places in the world, and protecting its night skies is vital.
-Dark skies are essential for ecosystems, as many species rely on natural light–dark cycles, and they hold deep cultural and Indigenous significance, connecting to milaythina wurangkili / liwari (Sky Country / night).
-Light pollution not only disrupts wildlife but also diminishes the experience of wilderness and erodes important baseline data.
+Tasmania’s Southwest Sky Country remains one of the world’s last truly dark places.
+Protecting its night skies matters — for the land, the wildlife, and the stories written in the stars.
+Dark skies guide the rhythms of countless species and carry deep cultural meaning, connecting to milaythina wurangkili / liwari (Sky Country / night).
+Light pollution doesn’t just disturb wildlife — it dims the magic of the wilderness and erodes vital scientific knowledge.

 In Partnership with